-Having lived and breathed all things financial for so long, personal finance was the obvious and certainly the best choice for me.
+Having lived and breathed all things financially for so long, personal finance was the obvious and certainly the best choice for me.

 I decided on Investor Tuition for a title as it certainly conveyed what I see as the purpose of my writing; a resource that assists people to increase their confidence with all matters financial.

-My aim is to share education, information, and opinion in an interesting way that is not mired down with financial ‘claptrap’ and jargon.
+I aim to share education, information, and opinion in an interesting way that is not mired down with financial ‘claptrap’ and jargon.